Best movies on Amazon Prime Video to watch now (August 2020) - TheNewsTrace

 The Imitation Sport (2014)

-Headhunters director Morten Tyldum right here takes on the necessary story of Alan Turing (Benedict Cumberbatch), the genius cryptographer who cracked the notorious Enigma code in the course of the Second World Warfare.
+Headhunters director Morten Tyldum right here takes on the necessary story of Alan Turing (Benedict Cumberbatch), the genius cryptographer who cracked the notorious Enigma code through the Second World Conflict.
 Watch on Amazon Prime Video

 Manchester by the Sea (2016)